-- Many of the most common diseases such as cancer are complex, often polygenic, with multiple interactive environmental influences. - The advent of high-throughput techniques such as sequencing, proteomics and transcriptomics has facilitated this process. - Comparative genomics demonstrates the impressive degree of genetic conservation between common research species and humans.
+- cancer are complex, often polygenic, with multiple interactive environmental influences. - The advent of high-throughput techniques such as sequencing, proteomics and transcriptomics has facilitated this process. - Comparative genomics demonstrates the impressive degree of genetic conservation between common research species and